pascalvanderheiden/azd-ais-lza/README.md

 ### Private Endpoint

 [Azure Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) allows you to connect privately to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.

-### Azure Redis Cache

-[Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) allows you to use a secure open source Redis cache.
-Read this on how we [enable Azure Redis Cache to improve the performance of Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-cache-external).

 ### Azure Service Bus